ODonnchadha/javascript-pwa-masterclass/NOTES.md

+## Overview:
+- Smooth online and offline experiences.
+Indistinguishable from an app.
 - And you can "progressively" enhance existing Websites.
+- The future of apps as we know it.
-1. Technical Overview:
+- Technical Overview:
-2. Lesson Structure:
-    - Latest Chrome.
-Mobile layout.
-Simply static file server.
+    - Websites as we know them.
     - Service Workers:
         1. Proxy object.
 Intercept requests and respond accordingly.
         2. Secure connection.
 Always.
 Only exception is localhost.
-    3. fetch method.
+        3. Fetch method.
 And promises, not callbacks.
         4. If a browser supports a service worker, it will support fetch and promises.
+    - App shell:
+        - Abstracting content.
+Load dynamic content.
+    - App Manifest:
+        - From webpage to entity.
+- Lesson Structure:
+    - Latest Chrome browser as it offers the best development tools.
+    - Mobile layout.
+Simple static file server.
+Turn on device frame.
+    - Chrome webserver extension.

+## Service Worker:
+- Service Worker API.
+- Proxy object that sits between the application the the network.
+- They require a secure connection as we constantly modify service requests.
+- BUT... an usecure localhost is allowed.
+Use Fetch and Promise.

 - Promises:
     - Classic callback: